JasonZheng20/PerspectiveNet-KITTI/README.md

 # PerspectiveNet-KITTI

 ## This code runs converts KITTI dataset into a format that is ready for processing by [detectron2](https://github.com/facebookresearch/detectron2)
+The pipeline converts the dataset format from KITTI -> VOC -> COCO

 ### The instructions are as follows: